 A second proposed statute would establish a standard for securing firearms.
 Someone who has “reasonable cause to believe” that he has made a gun accessible to a person who is mentally ill and considered dangerous, or otherwise poses a grave and imminent danger to others, would be guilty of a misdemeanor, and maybe even a felony, if that dangerous person gets the gun.

-Noah Pozner’s family also proposes that the government fund school-security reviews and upgrades, and augment emergency grief counseling.
-(From the memo: “After Noah’s death, family members underwent an initial extended and horrible period without any mental health assistance.”)
-The family credits lockdown procedures for saving Noah’s sisters, and urges schools to do mandatory lockdown drills.
+The memo also proposes that the government fund school-security reviews and upgrades, and augment emergency grief counseling. (“After Noah’s death,” it says, “family members underwent an initial extended and horrible period without any mental health assistance.”)
+The memo credits lockdown procedures for saving Noah’s sisters, and urges schools to do mandatory lockdown drills.

 These proposals are carefully and narrowly drawn.
 Haller notes that it wouldn’t be a crime, for example, to allow someone who is merely depressed to have access to your gun.
 If that person were depressed and torturing animals, on the other hand, the reasonable-cause threshold might be met.

 Haller is staying out of the fight over the assault-weapons ban, which he fears will achieve nothing because it polarizes Congress and excludes so many kinds of guns.
 He developed his ideas in consultation with school-security and law-enforcement professionals.
 He also drew on a federal report issued after the 1999 Columbine High School shootings, which found that targeted violence at schools rarely results from sudden impulses and that others usually have some idea of the attacker’s plans.